This article, authored by Jerry Cates, was first published on 6 April 2022, and last revised on 8 October 2022. © Bugsinthenews Vol. 24:04(01).

 WEST NILE VIRUS: The CDC tells us that the leading cause of mosquito-borne disease in the U.S. is West Nile virus (WNV).

 Most infected people are asymptomatic but about 20% develop fevers and exhibit other symptoms.
-About one in 150 infections produce serious, even fatal illnesses.
+About one in 150 infections produces a serious, or even a fatal illness.

 In 2020, an estimated 66 deaths were recorded in the lower 48 U.S. states from infections with West Nile virus; the majority occurred in California (235 cases, 11 deaths) and Texas (122 cases, 26 deaths).